dalihub/dalihub.github.io/index.md

 A Toolkit is provided to make using DALi even easier along with a framework that facilitates the creating of your own controls.<br>

-Dali is Open Source, constantly maintained and extended.<br>
+DALi is Open Source, constantly maintained and extended.<br>

+DALi provides 2 apis, the native C++ and NUI which is based on C#.

 ## Getting Started